slowjams/AWS/Demystifying AWS.md

 ## CloudFormation

-**Service Role**:
+**Service Role or Service-linked Role**:

-Image current user Paul doesn't have permission to create EC2 instance but the senior developer still assigne a CloudFormation template for him to execute.
+Image current user Paul doesn't have permission to create an EC2 instance but the senior developer still assign a CloudFormation template for him to execute.
 That's how "Service Role" comes into play when Paul is createing a stack he can specify a service role for CloudFormation to perform tasks.
 Below is the steps:

-1. Create a service role e.g  **CloudFormationServiceRole** that specify CloudFormation has permission to create EC2 instance.
+1. Create a **service role** e.g  **CloudFormationServiceRole** that specify CloudFormation has permission to create EC2 instance.
 Its trust entity is like:

 ```json
 {